anhnguyendepocen/TPDS-structural/README.md

 Call "ReadData" to read in the data.

-Call "Likelihood" for a simulation or call "dfpmin" for the estimation of "Likeihood" on the desktop. "dfpmin" is a subroutine declared in "minimization.f90".
+Call "Likelihood" for one-time computation of likelihood value or call "dfpmin" for the estimation of "Likeihood" on the desktop. "dfpmin" is a subroutine declared in "minimization.f90".

+Call "Simulation" to run counterfactual policy simulation given the parameter values.

 ---------
 Likelihood.f90